jessepav/lacygoill-wiki-backup/vim/qf.md

 ## I want to repeat a command for each entry in the qfl.
 How to make it more reliable?

-If you execute a command which modifies the buffer, update it afterwards:
+If you execute a command which modifies the buffer, update it afterward:

     " ✘
     :silent! noautocmd cdo delete _